ohnotnow/veg_box_meal_planner/Readme.md

 - Python 3.6 or later.
 - Libraries: `requests`, `io`, `re`, `argparse`, `asyncio`, `PyPDF2`, `BeautifulSoup`.
+- An API Key for an AI model (eg, OpenAI, Groq, etc - groq is the default https://groq.com/)

 You can install the required libraries using pip: